 Editorial board - Journal of Hospital Total Quality Management

 An online programme for NHS informatics professionals.
-Led curriculum design and content production for launch in April 2018.
+Lead curriculum design and content production.

 Deputy academic director (with Professor Elias Mossialos): Advanced Hospital Quality Management in the Big Data Era